KevinAst/action-u/docs/intro.md

 are inner-related?

 The action-u library addresses all of these areas.
-Not only does it auto generate your action creators, but it introduces organization to your actions through a JSON-based ActionStruct.
-This ActionStruct is a key aspect of action-u, it:
+Not only does it auto generate your {{book.ext.actionCreators}}, but it introduces organization to your actions through a JSON-based {{book.api.ActionStruct}}.
+This {{book.api.ActionStruct}} is a key aspect of action-u, it:
 - implicitly defines your action types,
 - instinctively groups related actions,
-- and seamlessly promotes both action creators and types throughout your application.
+- and seamlessly promotes both {{book.ext.actionCreators}} and types throughout your application.

 <!-- ???
 "MONEY QUOTE" (WITHOUT motivations/features)

-The action-u library provides a utility that auto generates your redux action creators, and introduces organization to your actions through a JSON-based ActionStruct.
-This structure instinctively groups related actions, implicitly defines your action types, and seamlessly promotes both action creators and types throughout your application.
+The action-u library provides a utility that auto generates your redux
+{{book.ext.actionCreators}}, and introduces organization to your actions through a JSON-based {{book.api.ActionStruct}}.
+This structure instinctively groups related actions, implicitly defines your action types, and seamlessly promotes both {{book.ext.actionCreators}} and types throughout your application.
 This automates a tedious process, and promotes an overall organization to your actions.